McLaren Applied Technologies & Deloitte team up to build data-driven products

-As part of the partnership, the two firms will aim to hire around 150 new highly-skilled employees.
-The majority of these will be based in joint headquarters in central London, expected to open in early 2018.
+As part of the relationship, the two firms will aim to hire around 150 new highly-skilled employees.
+The majority of these will be based in shared collaboration space in central London, expected to open from early 2018.
 Building on extensive existing skills in both organisations, they will be looking to recruit additional professionals with experience in product and software development, data analytics and data science, the Internet of Things (IoT), machine learning and AI.**

-While the partnership will be headquartered and initially launched in the UK, the products created will be rolled out across clients and markets in Deloitte’s global network of member firms over the next two years.
+While the relationship will be centred and initially launched in the UK, the products created will be rolled out across clients and markets in Deloitte’s global network of member firms over the next two years.
 This will include target markets in North America, Europe and Asia.

 Ian Rhodes, Chief Executive Officer, McLaren Applied Technologies, said: “McLaren is first and foremost a technology company and among the pioneers of collecting data through sensors and then interpreting and using that in clever ways to generate insight.
 We realise the huge potential for us to take that kind of experience to improve businesses and solve some of their most pressing challenges.
-So it makes sense for us to partner with a company like Deloitte who have a range of complementary digital and analytics skills, combined with a global network of clients and locations, to scale our co-created data driven business products.
-I’m pleased to say that, in doing so, the partnership will be hiring around 150 new people in the first wave who will form part of highly skilled and energetic teams to put at our client’s disposal across a focused range of sectors.”
+So it makes sense for us to collaborate with a company like Deloitte who have a range of complementary digital and analytics skills, combined with a global network of clients and locations, to scale our co-created data driven business products.
+I’m pleased to say that, in doing so, the relationship will result in the hiring of around 150 new people who will form part of highly skilled and energetic teams to put at our client’s disposal across a focused range of sectors.”

 Notes to editors